 While big pharma companies are racing to make the vaccine available to everyone, a lot of small pharmaceutical companies grew in the US, Canada, and other regions too, to keep up with the increased medical requirements.

 Pharmaceutical industries across the world have accelerated their manufacturing processes.
-Companies are now increasingly relying on digital tools to navigate through this global crisis.
+Companies are now increasingly relying on digital tools, including workflow management software, to navigate through this global crisis.
 Projects like labeling design and approval now heavily rely on software platforms that allow stakeholders to collaborate and make the product available to the market.

 The pandemic has increased the need for clinical trials.
 Labeling for clinical trials has different regulations and requirements.
 Manufacturers are adopting automated labeling software for clinical trials to make it easier to administer and track new and experimental drugs.